Dimpal-Kalita/RPS/README.md

 # RPS
-A simple Non-Interactive Fun game
+A simple Non-Interactive Fun game.

 Just vote for any one and hope it wins